-Fabricators make miniscule cuts, known as kerfs, on the edges of the stone to make it smooth rather than sharp.
+Fabricators make minuscule cuts, known as kerfs, on the edges of the stone to make it smooth rather than sharp.
 These cuts are not obvious, but they keep the stone edges safe for anyone who uses the bathroom.
 The kerfs also make the edges less likely to develop cracks and chips.

-The simplicity and clean lines of the square edge makes it very versatile, so they fit perfectly well with any bathroom style.
+The simplicity and clean lines of the square edge make it very versatile, so they fit perfectly well with any bathroom style.
 However, it is a particularly great choice if you want to give your vanity tops a low profile.
 This is indicated when you have highly decorative details to which you want to draw attention, such as an ultra-nice faucet or awesome mirror.